Skip to content Skip to footer navigation

 "It's really important when selecting a cooktop to look at the cooking zones that it offers and check if it's compatible with your induction pots and pans," says CHOICE kitchen expert Fiona Mair.

 "The issue with this model is the flexi zone is only 18cm wide and the large cooking zone is only 21cm wide.
-This means that pans with a base larger than 21cm may not work efficiently on this cooktop.
+This means that pans with a base larger than 21cm may not work efficiently on this cooktop."

 Pans with a base larger than 21cm may not work efficiently on this cooktop